EasyMicroservices/Scripts/README.md

 ]

 ```
-you can download sample here [Easy-Microservice.json](Easy-Microservice.json).
+you can download sample here [Easy-Microservice.json](./Script1-(clone all project)/Easy-Microservice.json).
 #### Tip: use multy-Line format comment `/* your comment*/`  for comment on your json file. dont use single line format comment `//coment`.